JacobWashburn-USDA/MatchPlant/2_odm_runner/README.md

 ## Script Parameters

 The scripts use these default parameters:
-- Orthophoto resolution: 0.5 cm
+- Orthomosaic resolution: 0.5 cm
 - DSM generation enabled
 - Uses GCP if `gcp_list.txt` is present in the images folder